 A. DATA SHEET

 1 page maximum, 12-pt. or larger type.
-The data sheet requests contact information for the state, federal, or direct affiliate; the nominee; and the nominee's local affiliate.
+The data sheet requests contact information for the state, federal, or direct affiliate and the nominee.
 The data sheet can be downloaded by clicking here.

 B. NOMINATION LETTER

-3 pages maximum, double spaced, 12-pt. or larger type, 1" margins on all sides.
-The nomination letter from the state, federal, or direct affiliate president addresses the award criteria outlined above, citing as many specific examples as possible.
+3 pages maximum, double spaced, 12-pt. or larger type.
+The nomination letter from the state or local affiliate president explains why the awardee deserves the award, citing as many specific examples as possible.

 D. NOMINEE'S STATEMENT

-5 pages maximum, double spaced, 12-pt. or larger type, 1" margins on all sides.
+3400 words maximum.
 The nominee's statement must be written by the nominee, as a first-person narrative.
 The statement includes specific examples to illustrate all five of the award criteria.
-The questions themselves do not need to be reproduced in the text; however, nominees are strongly encouraged to include headings or keywords to aid the panelists in their reading.
+The questions below do not need to be copied verbatim in the text; however, nominees are strongly encouraged to include headings or keywords to aid the panelists in their reading.
 The nominee's statement addresses the following topics:

-- What do you consider to be the most successful innovation that you have introduced in your classroom or school?
+- What are the most successful innovations that you have introduced in your classroom or school?
 What strategies or methods do you use to ensure that all students achieve at a high level?
 How do you act as an instructional leader?

 - How has your involvement in the National Education Association or NEA affiliate(s) contributed to your success as an educator?
 How would you persuade a new colleague to join or become more active in the association?
 In what other ways do you serve as an advocate for the profession and for public education?

 - What experiences or activities have been most beneficial to your professional knowledge, skills, and practice?
 How have you contributed to the professional development of your colleagues?
 How has your professional growth made a difference for your school or university, your students, and your community?
-Include examples from your experiences.
+Include examples.

-- How do you address issues of diversity in your curriculum and instruction and in other interactions with students, and what is the result of such efforts?
+- How do you address issues of diversity in your curriculum and instruction and in other interactions with students?
+What is the result of such efforts?
 How does your approach to diversity affect your work?

 - If you have not already done so, tell a story about how your approach to teaching made a difference for a student or a group of students.